TVT22-3/showtime-squad/README.md

 ##### JWT

+This is an example config for a JWT that expires in 24 hours.

+> [!CAUTION]
-This is an example JWT config, you should always generate your own JWT secret key.
+> You should  <ins>**always**</ins> generate your own JWT secret key, do not use this example key for any real life application.
 ```yaml
 showtimesquad.app.jwtCookieName=showtimesquad
 showtimesquad.app.jwtSecret=r9kxRZ9kAUNgmllnkaaWN3s1DD5oluVsEfjK96HSwsTKTWnaO0HviwNNauMrP1X95YICDJ01L6Zmiv3wpZX/7Q==